 In fixing the relation between Habits and Instincts, an essential point is their respective relation to the will.
 Instincts are independent of it in their origin; though afterwards, in many cases, modified by its influence.
-Habit in the sense in which we have used the term, expresses the tendency towards automatic character in acts, which were originally governed, more or less, by voluntary power.
-It is well worthy of note how closely the results continually approach to each other, though thus remote or even opposite in their source.
-This resemblance-one of the many examples of the great law of continuity - while it imparts much interest to all that regards the relation of these functions, adds materially to the difficulty of distinguishing them in particular cases.
-We need to recur often to the definition of Instincts-to their instant perfection, their sameness and permanence for the species, the preciseness of their objects, extent, and limitation - to separate them duly from those effects of habit, which are ever present to observation.
-The actions belonging to the latter-various and vague in their origin, differing in individuals of the species, ever liable to be altered or cancelled by the incidents of life, and more or less under the control of intelligence and will - these actions obviously form a separate part of the scheme of animal existence; and in Man especially, seem designed to represent the attributes of instinct, in the increased facility and certainty they give to the results of reason and voluntary power.
+Habit, in the more limited sense in which we have used the term, expresses the tendency towards automatic character in acts which were originally governed, more or less, by voluntary power.
+It is well worthy of note how closely these results continually approach to each other, though thus remote or even opposite in their source.
+This resemblance - one of the many examples of the great law of continuity - while it imparts much interest to all that regards the relation of these functions, adds materially to the difficulty of distinguishing them in particular cases.
+We need to recur often to the definition of Instincts - to their instant perfection, their sameness and permanence for the species, and the preciseness of their objects, extent, and limitation-that we may duly separate them from those effects of habit which are ever present to observation.
+The actions belonging to the latter - various and vague in their origin, differing in individuals of the species, ever liable to be altered or cancelled by the incidents of life, and more or less under the control of intelligence and will - these actions obviously form a separate part of the scheme of animal existence; and in Man, especially, seem designed to represent the attributes of instinct, in the increased facility and certainty they give to the results of reason and voluntary power.

-The closest approximation of Habits and Instinct is undoubtedly shown in the tendency of the former to become hereditary - a fact variously proved both as to bodily and mental habits; and equally curious and important in reference to the whole economy of animal life.
+The closest approximation of Habits and Instinct is undoubtedly shown in the tendency of the former to become hereditary; - a fact variously proved both as to bodily and mental habits; and equally curious and important in reference to the whole economy of animal life.
 The influence of this principle in the case of domesticated animals is too well known to need examples in illustration.
-Man is here the powerful agent in superimposing habits upon instincts - modifying and contrasting the latter for his especial purposes, though never annihilating them.\ He is himself subject to the same natural laws, operating on every part of his intellectual and social state.
+Man is here the powerful agent in superimposing habits upon instincts; - modifying and controlling the latter for his especial purposes, though never wholly annihilating them.
+He is himself subject to the same natural laws, operating on every part of his intellectual and social state.
 The tendency to become hereditary exists not solely in the habits of health, but even in various effects of disorder and disease; though under conditions which from their multiplicity and complex relations it is not easy to define.
-In a chapter "On Hereditary Disease," in my former work, 1 have stated numerous examples to this effect; and could greatly add to them, were this necessary.
-It is rendered certain indeed, by instances derived from every part of organic life, that congenital peculiarities, or deviations from the natural type, may become hereditary as varieties of the species.
-And we have evidence equally certain that peculiarities derived from the conditions of life, if common to many individuals, may also be propagated and become hereditary in a community or race.
+In a chapter "On Hereditary Disease," in my former work, I have